 The financial statements necessarily include amounts based on estimates and assumptions by management.
-Estimates include, but are not limited to: defined benefit medical insurance and other post-employment benefit obligations (the value of which is calculated by an independent actuary), financial risk on accounts receivable, accrued charges and the degree of impairment of fixed assets.
+Estimates include, but are not limited to: ASHI and repatriation grant and travel (the value of which is calculated by an independent actuary), other employee benefit liabilities, financial risk on accounts receivable, accrued charges and the degree of impairment of fixed assets.
 Actual results could differ from these estimates.
 Changes in estimates are reflected in the period in which they become known.